+TNC for which the pickup of the passenger occurs in the Commonwealth.

+(a) A network company shall ensure that for each earnings period, an app-based driver is compensated at not less than the net earnings floor as set forth in this section.
+The net earnings floor establishes a guaranteed minimum level of compensation for app-based drivers that cannot be reduced.
+In no way does the net earnings floor prohibit app-based drivers from earning a higher level of compensation.
-(b) For each earnings period, a network company shall compare an app-based driver's net earnings against the net earnings floor for that app-based driver during the earnings period.
-In the event that the app-based driver's net earnings in the earnings period are less than the net earnings floor for that earnings period, the network company shall include an additional sum accounting for the difference in the app-based driver's earnings no later than during the next earnings period.

-145 (c) For all earnings periods, the net earnings floor shall be the sum of:

-(i) The product of 120 per cent of the minimum wage and the number of hours ofengaged time during that earnings period.

-(ii) (A) The product of the per-mile compensation for vehicle expenses set forth in thisclause and the total number of engaged miles traveled during that earnings period.

-(B) After the effective date of this chapter and for the 2025 calendar year, the per-mile compensation for vehicle expenses shall be 28 cents per engaged mile.
-For calendar years after 2025, the amount per engaged mile shall be adjusted pursuant to the following subsection (d).

-(d) For calendar years following 2025, the executive office of labor and workforce development shall adjust the per-mile compensation amount under subsection (c) annually to reflect the percentage increase, if any, in the state minimum wage that is set to take effect that calendar year.
+- (b) For each earnings period, a network company shall compare an app-based driver's net earnings against the net earnings floor for that app-based driver during the earnings period.
+In the event that the app-based driver's net earnings in the earnings period are less than the net earnings floor for that earnings period, the network company shall include an additional sum accounting for the difference in the app-based driver's earnings no later than during the next earnings period. - (c) For all earnings periods, the net earnings floor shall be the sum of: - (i) The product of 120 per cent of the minimum wage and the number of hours of engaged time during that earnings period. - (ii) (A) The product of the per-mile compensation for vehicle expenses set forth in this clause and the total number of engaged miles traveled during that earnings period. - (B) After the effective date of this chapter and for the 2025 calendar year, the per-mile compensation for vehicle expenses shall be 28 cents per engaged mile.
+For calendar years after 2025, the amount per engaged mile shall be adjusted pursuant to the following subsection (d). - (d) For calendar years following 2025, the executive office of labor and workforce development shall adjust the per-mile compensation amount under subsection (c) annually to reflect the percentage increase, if any, in the state minimum wage that is set to take effect that calendar year.
 The executive office of labor and workforce development shall calculate and publish the adjustments required by this subsection no later than November 30 of the year prior to the increase taking effect.
-The adjusted compensation rates shall take effect on the later of

-January 1 or the sixty-first day following publication.
+The adjusted compensation rates shall take effect on the later of January 1 or the sixty-first day following publication.
 If the executive office of labor and workforce development does not publish an increase as required by this subsection, no increase in the compensation amounts shall occur.

-(e) Nothing in this section shall be interpreted to require a network company to provide a particular amount of compensation to an app-based driver for any given transportation or delivery request, as long as the app-based driver's net earnings for each earnings period equals or exceeds that app-based driver's net earnings floor for that earnings period as set forth in subsection (b) of this section.
+- (e) Nothing in this section shall be interpreted to require a network company to provide a particular amount of compensation to an app-based driver for any given transportation or delivery request, as long as the app-based driver's net earnings for each earnings period equals or exceeds that app-based driver's net earnings floor for that earnings period as set forth in subsection (b) of this section. - 172 Section 6.

-167 Section 6.
 Healthcare Stipend.

-(a) Consistent with the average contributions required under the federal Patient Protection and Affordable Care Act, Pub.
-L. 111-148 (March 23, 2010), a network company shall provide a quarterly healthcare stipend to app-based drivers who meet the conditions set forth in this section.
-An app-based driver that averages the following amounts of engaged time per week on a network company's platform during a quarter that commences on or after January 1, 2025 shall receive the following stipends from that network company:
+- (a) Consistent with the average contributions required under the federal Patient shall provide a quarterly healthcare stipend to app-based drivers who meet the conditions set forth in this section.
+An app-based driver that averages the following amounts of engaged time per week on a network company's platform during a quarter that commences on or after January